 Making sure girls get the most out of Girl Scouts isn’t solely up to troop leaders!
 Families are encouraged to join their girls in the Girl Scout Leadership Experience, offering support to girls and leaders as part of their journey.
 Amy Caperton, Denine Dains, and Darby Petitt in the Metro Denver region are experienced leaders of troops with older Girl Scouts, many of whom have been together since Daisies and Brownies.
 They offer this advice to families and caregivers of Girl Scouts.

-- Have the girls create a plan for the upcoming Girl Scout year.
-Invite caregivers to a meeting and have the girls present their ideas.
-This helps not only a girl to be engaged in the Girl Scout Leadership Experience, but the entire family as well.
+- Know your girl’s goals and make sure other family members do as well.
 Once caregivers and siblings know what their girl wants out of Girl Scouts, they can support her in her journey!

 Do you have any tips, tricks, “life hacks,” etc. to share?
 We would love to hear them!
 Just email GSCO Public Relations Director AnneMarie Harper at firstname.lastname@example.org.